IPP 2 – Use and Disclosure

 The Commissioner reasoned that an ordinary person, although not expert in government administration, would reasonably expect that the Minister and his or her personal staff do not themselves deal with the detail of complaints and enquiries from the public.
 Rather, a person would reasonably expect that the Minister and his or her staff would refer the complaint (and the complainant’s details) to those who can and should deal with them.

 A secondary use or disclosure might be reasonably expected where that use or disclosure is ‘inextricably linked’ to the primary purpose of collection.
-In Ng v Department of Education VCAT 1054 VCAT found that:
+In Ng v Department of Education, VCAT found:

 Factors affecting reasonableness of expectation